 The value is most of these formats is being able to interactively manipulate, rather than a movie that is ‘played’.
 For example, in this Google Earth file, it is possible to navigate to a particular place and then play/rewind the construction program to see what happens over time.

 There are some possible problems in this program, such as activities moving in opposing directions than are readily identified.
-A time chainage diagram might also identify this, however a gantt chart would not.

 This output is in the form of a week-week dashboard, showing the planned progress of activities and the cumulative cost: